 The carbon accounting models used to estimate the total sequestered CO2 each year over the last few years from the total planted forest estate is a very simplified one.
-The calculation is based on the net area of plantation (i.e. after any final harvesting).
+The calculation is based on the net area of plantation (ie after any final harvesting).
 This method may change again as the models are further refined to include, for example, carbon sequestered in the undergrowth, litter and soil (which have been excluded from this calculation).

-A more comprehensive carbon accounting system is used for the subset of the total plantation estate that is consistent with Article 3.3.
+A more comprehensive carbon accounting system is used for the subset of the total plantation estate that is consistent with Article 3.3 of the Kyoto Protocol.
 This refined system underpins the number of certificate creates under the NSW Greenhouse Gas Abatement Scheme.

-This is the first year Forests NSW has reported on carbon sequestration in native forests.
-The assumptions used are the best available to date and may change in subsequent reporting periods, as we invest resources in developing better methods of calculating this information.
-The model used reports the amount of carbon stored in forest products, along with emissions associated with harvesting and forest fire emissions.
+This is the second year Forests NSW has reported on carbon sequestration in native forests.
+The assumptions used are the best available to date and may change in subsequent reporting periods.
+The models used report the amount of carbon stored in forest products, along with emissions associated with harvesting and forest fire emissions.